wwarthen/FAT/ReadMe.txt

 TO DO:
  - Confirm HBIOS is present at startup.

- - Allows ^C to abort any operation in progress.
+ - Allow ^C to abort any operation in progress.

  - Handle wildcards in destination, i.e.:
      "FAT REN 2:/*.TXT 2:/*.BAK"